Teradata/stacki-wiki/Extend-Backend.md

 ## Extending Backend Nodes

+Stacki allows the admin to customize the software footprint of a backend node to enable additional functionality.

 In a default setup, stacki installs backend nodes with a very small software footprint.
 In stacki parlance, the backend node is brought up to
-> ping and a prompt
+> a ping and a prompt

 The backend node will have its network configured, and the SSH daemon is started to allow login access from